Food from Thought-related resources, including publications, reports, videos, photos, links, and related policies.

 The Guelph Food Innovation Pilot Plants and Meat Processing Facilities were built at a cost of $42M and include three small-scale food manufacturing plants, an abattoir and meat processing lab, all of which have cold storage capacity and the requirements for a federally-approved food plant.
 These facilities offer scientists and entrepreneurs working with Food from Thought the opportunity to test and incubate ideas in association with the Research Innovation Office.

-The Livestock Research Innovation Centre is a $25M joint project between the Agricultural Research Institute of Ontario, the University of Guelph, and the Ontario dairy industry.
+The Elora Research Station – Dairy Facility is a $25M joint project between the Agricultural Research Institute of Ontario, the University of Guelph, and the Ontario dairy industry.
 This cutting edge facility will provide Food from Thought the opportunity to apply big data analysis to increase dairy productivity while reducing inputs and enhancing animal health.

 The Research Innovation Office helps transform the University of Guelph’s world-class research into innovations that change lives and improve life.
 They connect research to the world and use on-campus innovation to foster positive changes for the community, government and industry.